informalsystems/vdd/lightclient/failuredetector.md

 ## Assumptions/Incentives/Environment

 It is not in the interest of faulty full nodes to talk to the failure detector as long as the failure detector is connected to at least one correct full node.
 This would only increase the likelihood of misbehavior being detected.
 Also we cannot punish them easily (cheaply).
 The absence of a response need not be the fault of the full node.
-Also, a faulty failure detector could wrongly accuse correct full nodes.

 Correct full nodes have the incentive to respond, because the failure detector may help them to understand whether their header is a good one.
 We can thus base liveness arguments of the failure detector on the assumptions that correct full nodes reliably talk to us.

 **Assumptions**